 Financial assistance available to support students impacted by the coronavirus (COVID-19) pandemic.
 Oxford is committed to assisting students who have faced disadvantage or disruption as a result of COVID-19.

-Please note that the COVID-19 Assistance Fund scheme is now closed for the 2020/21 academic year and further details about the financial assistance available for the 2021/22 academic year will be published later in the summer.
+Please note that the COVID-19 Assistance Fund scheme has now launched for the 2021/22 academic year.

 What is the COVID-19 Assistance Fund (CAF)?